 Did you say ‘Iceland Fishermen’?

 We stop to ask a local fisherman about the Iceland fishing fleet, so well-known around here.
-He advises us to go and see Ana at the Tourist Office because she offers a guided visit every Tuesday afternoon to tell the story of the history of Paimpol.
-Guided visit ?
-Not my thing, I say.
-I prefer to wander by myself, even if I don’t remember much about the visit afterwards.
-The fishermen insists : “ You’ll see.
-It’s different with Ana.
-There’s no-one quite like her for telling the history of Paimpol ! ”
+He advises us to go at the Tourist Office because it offers a guided visit every Tuesday afternoon to tell the story of the history of Paimpol.

 And so early afternoon finds us outside the Tourist Office, ready to set off with ten or so other visitors.
 Right from the beginning we’re charmed by our smiling cheerful guide.
-She’s obviously well-known to locals, as during our 90-minute walk people stop to greet her and say hello.
-As we continue our walk, Ana provides a mixture of history and anecdote.
+As we continue our walk, our local guide provides a mixture of history and anecdote.
 Here, a sailing ship painted on a wall, there a scallop shell carved into a door surround, above our heads a little Virgin celebrating the end of a cholera outbreak...
-Ana brings the stones to life, and describes the daily history of the town in a really natural manner.
+Our local guide brings the stones to life, and describes the daily history of the town in a really natural manner.
 In fact, she does it so well that the pieces of the puzzle gradually come together to reveal the spirit of Paimpol !

 The Icelanders’ town